 Asphalt Removal & Replacement

-Asphalt repair – better than new!
+Asphalt Repair – better than new!

 As asphalt pavement progresses through its life-cycle, its appearance diminishes over time.
 Hairline cracks spread and deepen within the asphalt.
 Without ongoing maintenance, water will enter through cracks and holes may form, undermining the substrate.
-The most effective form of repair is to remove and replace the deteriorated area.
+The most effective form of asphalt repair is to remove and replace the deteriorated area.

 In more severe cases of asphalt failure, a long-term solution is to resurface the asphalt pavement (also referred to as overlay).
 If you notice grade depressions (standing water on the pavement) and/or large sections of alligatored areas (interconnecting cracks forming a series of blocks resembling an alligator’s skin), it is a good idea to have your pavement resurfaced.

-Infrared Asphalt Repair
+Infrared Asphalt Repairs